 Below you can find information on current and upcoming enhancements for NYU Classes, which provide the NYU community with improved functionality and usability in the system.
 More information regarding these enhancements is available below:

-To request pilot access to current/upcoming NYU Classes integrations, contact firstname.lastname@example.org.
+To request pilot access to any of the current or upcoming NYU Classes integrations, please contact email@example.com.

-Beginning January 2017, NYU Classes will feature an updated, cleaner user interface, as well as a number of enhancements to existing tools.
+NYU Classes now features an updated, cleaner user interface, as well as a number of enhancements to existing tools.
 Watch the following brief video for an overview:

 NYU Classes now features a New Gradebook tool.
 Developed in response to faculty feedback, the New Gradebook delivers significant usability improvements, centered around a new spreadsheet-style interface.
 For a brief overview, watch the following video: